krupadiwani05/AdvancedExcel/README.md

 Through these exercises, I gained practical experience in:

 - Analyzing business datasets
+- Applying Excel formulas and logical functions
 - Identifying trends and patterns
 - Creating reports and summaries
-- Applying Advanced Excel techniques
+- Performing business and sales analysis
 - Improving data visualization
+- Generating actionable business insights
 - Supporting data-driven decision-making

 ---

 ## 📌 Purpose

-This repository serves as a portfolio of my Advanced Excel work and demonstrates my ability to use Excel for business analysis, reporting, visualization, and insight generation.
+This repository serves as a portfolio of my Advanced Excel work and demonstrates my ability to use Excel for data analysis, business reporting, visualization, and insight generation.